 The Design Process Behind A Container Sauna

 Generally, saunas are low maintenance structures however when planning to build one, it’s important to think about the layout and consider the best configuration for your steam room.
 Using software such as CAD can make this process much easier and allow you to create multiple design options for your sauna layout.
 CAD also has the ability to create a visual representation of the final product so you can be sure it’s laid out exactly how you want it.
-If you need a CAD designer for your shipping container sauna, the team at S Jones Containers can help you with your design and answer any questions.

 While you think about design, it’s also important to consider the electric outlets in an at-home sauna and how they will be integrated.
 If you’ve opted for an electric sauna stove then you will need an electrical supply.
 One option for a container sauna conversion is to install solar panels to generate electricity making the unit fully self-sufficient.